yatendrachauhan/mystery-solver/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Setup code
+First checkout from the git repo.
+Then install dependencies using following command:

+npm install

+Install primeng library

+npm install primeng primeicons

+Then follow the next step.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.